LucienLuc/rate-my-lease/README.md

 # ratemylease
-A ratemyprofessor like website for leasing and housing in the Davis area.
+A RatemyProfessor like website for leasing and housing in the Davis area.